kkpan11/apple-llvm-project/llvm/docs/CASObjectFormats/CommonEncodings.md

 There's some shared code for encodings for a few object file concepts.

 Generic encoding functions (like VBR8) are in:

 - llvm/include/llvm/CASObjectFormats/Encoding.h
 - llvm/lib/CASObjectFormats/Encoding.cpp

 Conceptual data are in:

 - llvm/include/llvm/CASObjectFormats/Data.h
 - llvm/lib/CASObjectFormats/Data.cpp

-These are all pretty rough, and in some cases have unnecessary or harmful micro-optimizations.
+These are all pretty rough/WIP, and in some cases may have unnecessary micro-optimizations that might inhibit fast algorithms using these.

-These are all a work-in-progress.

 ## Encoding: VBR8